Lonelywolf88/cloud-video-transcoder/A2_response_to_criteria.md

 ### Core - First data persistence service

 - **AWS service name:**  S3
-- **What data is being stored?:** video files
+- **What data is being stored?:** Raw uploaded video files,transcoded renditions (1080p, 720p, 480p) and thumbnail.
-- **Why is this service suited to this data?:** [eg. large files are best suited to blob storage due to size restrictions on other services]
+- **Why is this service suited to this data?:** S3 is optimized for storing large, unstructured binary objects.
+It provides durability, scalability, and direct integration with video transcoding and CDN delivery.
-- **Why is are the other services used not suitable for this data?:**
+- **Why is are the other services used not suitable for this data?:** DynamoDB is designed for structured metadata, not for storing multi-MB or GB video files.
 - **Bucket/instance/table name:** g57-assignment2
 - **Video timestamp:**
 - **Relevant files:**
-    -
+    -src/worker/transcodeWorker.js
+    -src/lib/paths.js
+    -src/routes/videos.js

 ### Core - Second data persistence service

 - **AWS service name:**  DynamoDB
-- **What data is being stored?:** metadata of the videos
+- **What data is being stored?:** Metadata for each video, including title, user ID, status (queued/processing/completed), S3 keys for renditions and thumbnails, tags, and duration.
-- **Why is this service suited to this data?:**
+- **Why is this service suited to this data?:** DynamoDB provides fast key-value and document storage with low latency, which is ideal for video metadata lookups (listing videos, filtering by tags, checking status).
+The flexible schema makes it easy to store evolving video attributes.
-- **Why is are the other services used not suitable for this data?:**
+- **Why is are the other services used not suitable for this data?:** S3 is optimized for storing large binary objects, but inefficient for querying or filtering structured metadata.
 - **Bucket/instance/table name:**
+g57-assessment2-app-main
 - **Video timestamp:**
 - **Relevant files:**
-    -
+    -src/routes/media.js
+    -src/lib/paths.js

 ### Third data service